-5. Open Standards:
+Open Standards:

-- Console development requires "royalties" in order to develop games... in the mobile world, not so much. - Standards underlying mobile game development are published, open and available for review.
+- Console development requires "royalties" in order to develop games... in the mobile world, not so much. - Standards underlying mobile game development are published, open and available for review. - Profit for manufactures is in the hardware and in "app stores".